robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

-> Please provide me with the prompt so I can assist you.
-I'm here to help you in a safe and ethical way.
+> Please provide me with the prompt you'd like me to review.
+I'm here to help you understand if it's potentially problematic and to suggest ways to make it more appropriate.
 >
-> If you're unsure whether a prompt is appropriate, it's always best to err on the side of caution.
-I am designed to be helpful and harmless, and I will not generate responses that are offensive, discriminatory, or harmful.
+> I can help you with:
 >
-> Let's work together to create something positive and constructive!
+> * **Identifying potential biases or harmful stereotypes:** I can analyze the prompt for language that might perpetuate harmful biases or stereotypes.
+> * **Assessing ethical implications:** I can help you think through the potential consequences of using the prompt, especially in terms of its impact on different groups of people.
+> * **Suggesting alternative prompts:** I can offer alternative prompts that address the same topic or idea in a more respectful and inclusive way.
+>
+> I'm committed to promoting ethical and responsible AI use, and I'm here to help you create prompts that are both insightful and harmless.